 Much of what I found was less than inspiring.
 One foundation receives a magnifying glass for “overall foundation performance assessment” for a consultant’s report based on interviews with leaders in the community – with absolutely no information about methodology or number of interviews conducted.
 Another foundation links only to the Grantee Perception Report (GPR) provided by CEP.
 While I think the GPR can be an important component of an overall assessment, should it be enough, on its own, to qualify as an “overall foundation performance assessment?”
 I am not sure.

 One foundation that gets credit on Glass Pockets for conducting a grantee survey does so because it self-administered a survey several years ago and got a 22 percent response rate – and what that corresponds to in terms of number of responses is not disclosed.
 The questions are poorly constructed, with response option choices that virtually guarantee positive results – and there is no comparative data.
-Yet among the “findings” are that there are “very favorable views of in all areas” and that the donor “would be proud!”
+Yet among the “findings” are that there are “very favorable views of [the foundation] in all areas” and that the donor “would be proud!”
 I wonder.
 (I am not exactly objective, here, I realize.
 We have our own approach to grantee surveys and a particular point of view about what constitutes a rigorous survey effort.)

 Another foundation gets credit for having a “grantee feedback mechanism” simply because it posts contact information for a staff member that grantees can reach out to.